spectrocloud/librarium/packages/docs/content/10-audit-logs.md

 Audits can be accessed for the tenant scope and the project scope.
 The tenant scope audits show all the activity logs across all projects and tenant actions.
 The project scope audits show the activity logs for the specific project.

-* The tenant scope audit logs can be accessed in the Spectro Cloud console under the **Admin > Audit Logs**.
+* The tenant scope audit logs can be accessed in the Palette console under the **Admin > Audit Logs**.
 The user should have the *Tenant Admin* role or at least the `audit.get` and `audit.list` permissions at the tenant scope to access the audit logs.
 * The project scope audit logs can be accessed under the **Project** *selection* > **Audit Logs**.
 The user should have at least the *Project Viewer* role with `audit.get` and `audit.list` permissions for the selected project to access the audit logs.
 * Tenant admins (or users with appropriate permissions) can download the audit logs as a *.csv file.